hed-standard/hed-specification/hedspec/HEDspecification.md

     </schemaAttributeDefinitions>
 ```

-The individual `&lt;schemaAttributeDefinition> elements have the following format:`
+The individual `<schemaAttributeDefinition>` elements have the following format:

 ```
     <schemaAttributeDefinition>